wp-plugins/form-maker/readme.txt

 *   Detailed submissions field providing the ID of the submitter, the submission date, form submitter’s IP address and all of the form fields
 *   Searchable Submissions field to find relevant submitted forms in the database
 *   One form based submissions allowing to get separate data for each form
 *   Possibility to use Export CSV/XML feature to download the submitted forms and to analyze the data with advanced tools
 *   Possibility to edit form submissions, deleting the columns of irrelevant form submissions or for sorting the data
 *   Possibility to hide and unhide specific form fields from demonstrating in the Submissions
+*   Submissions section includes simple statistical data for the choice-based entries.

 ### Supported languages Of Form Maker